on4today/filer.js/README.md

 The underlying Filesystem API is asynchronous, therefore, the library calls are mostly asynchronous.
 This means you'll be passing callbacks all over the place.
+To help streamline the operations, however, this version has been modified to return Promises instead of accepting callbacks directly.

 First, create a `Filer` object: